truecharts/website/src/content/docs/common/container/envList.md

 :::note

-- This is used for the SCALE GUI for "Additional Environment Variables"
+- This should not be used unless you have instructions from the maintainer to do so.
 - For native helm charts, use [env](/common/container/env) instead.

 :::